 How many of you have dreamed of your wedding dress since you were young?
-For many brides the most exciting parts of the wedding process is going with your close friends and family to try on gowns and putting on that perfect dress.
+For many brides, one of the most exciting parts of the wedding process is going with your close friends and family to try on gowns and putting on that perfect dress.
 But it is also magical for the ones helping you out.
-We had the wonderful opportunity to chat with Britney Reed, the owner of Infinity Bridal in Bay City, MI.
+We had the wonderful opportunity to chat with Britney Reed, the owner of Infinity Bridal in Bay City, Mich.
 Read about her experience running a bridal boutique and being a bride below!

 Your wedding gowns are swoon-worthy.
 Can you tell us a little about the designers featured at Infinity Bridal?